appium/appium/packages/support/README.md

 #### console

-Wrappers for command line interface abstraction used by the Appium server.
+Wrappers for the command line interface abstraction used by the Appium server.

 #### image-util

 Utilities to work with images.
-Uses [sharp](https://github.com/lovell/sharp) under the hood.
+Use [sharp](https://github.com/lovell/sharp) under the hood.

 #### log-internal

-Utilities to needed for internal Appium log config assistance.
+Utilities needed for internal Appium log config assistance.

 #### logging